Willson Contreras Preview, Player Props: Cardinals vs. Pirates

-Willson Contreras -- hitting .333 in his past 10 games -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Johan Oviedo on the hill, on August 22 at 7:05 PM ET.
+Willson Contreras -- batting .333 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Luis Ortiz on the hill, on August 23 at 12:35 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Pirates.
+In his previous appearance, he went 1-for-4 with a double and an RBI against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates